MiSFiT5/IPESEinternship/README.md

 Before You get started, please make sure about that you have the Python environment on your computer.
 This part is developed under Python 3.7.8, and no clear differences with higher edition of the Python.

 ### Install necessary packages
-Go to the Folder 16000Experiment and run the following command with Terminal
+Go to the Folder 16000Experiment and run the following command in Terminal

 ```bash
 pip install -r requirements.txt